+The Financial statements provide comparative information in respect of the previous year.
 The significant accounting policies used in preparing financial statements are set out in Note 3 of the Notes to Financial Statements and are applied consistently to all the periods presented.